The job of a dental assistant is diverse and challenging.

 CDA (Certified Dental Assistant) credential received through the DANB is usually the basic one that students prefer to pursue.

-There are three component exams that have to be completed successfully in order to achieve a CDA.
+Three-component exams have to be completed successfully to achieve a CDA.

 They are the following:

 - GC (General Chairside Assisting)

 Individuals who take the RHS and pass it will be eligible to operate an x-ray.

 They can also pursue other CDA exams to receive a CDA credential.